 Is It Possible to Prevent Venous Ulcers?

 The first step in preventing venous ulcers is preventing vein problems.
 Healthy habits are essential to help maintain proper blood flow in the legs.
-There are a variety of ways to help prevent venous ulcers through lifestyle changes, diet, and medication.
+There are various ways to help prevent venous ulcers through lifestyle changes, diet, and medication.
 The Lakeland vein clinic pain management doctors recommend:

 Quit smoking.
 Smoking is bad for blood vessels and contributes to blood clotting in the veins.